5. Clauses and Questions

 Relative Clauses

 A ta-clause follows the word it describes.
 Inside, ja refers back to that word.
+If the clause ends with a sole ja in a preposition, that ja can be dropped.

 Examples: